 Euphoria passes, depression sets in

-I have interacted with many immigrants.
-Most often, people say that euphoria goes away a few months after moving, and then depression sets in (homesickness, friends, problems, a sense of hopelessness) - and this can last up to 3-4 years.
+I spoke with many immigrants.
+Most often, people say that euphoria goes away a few months after moving, and then depression sets in (homesickness, friends, problems, a sense of hopelessness) - and this can last for 3-4 years.
 Usually they say that after 4 years it passes.
-I hope I have less.
+Hopefully I will have less.

 You need to work

 And one more observation of mine.
 I wish I could be wrong, but I see it all the time.
-Many immigrants find it hard because they think they don't need to work here.
-Some have only one desire - to sit on the neck of a husband / wife / state.
+Many immigrants find it difficult because they think they don't need to work here.
+Some have only one desire: to sit on the neck of a husband / wife / state.
 America demands that people work.
 And even in low-paying jobs, you can earn enough to belong to the middle class.
-The main thing is to work.
+The main thing is to work!

 I have been learning English all my life: at school, at the university, I even took courses.
 But, having arrived in New York, I could not put two words together.
 She blamed herself.
 Then, when many familiar philologists appeared in my environment, who, like me, could not speak normally, I realized that the problem was in the system.
-At school we were taught grammar and vocabulary that is not used in everyday spoken language.
-It's like speaking in high-flown literary phrases.
+At school, we were taught grammar and vocabulary that is not used in everyday spoken language.
+This is the same as speaking in high-flown literary phrases in everyday life.

 Original column published on the blog.
-"ABC of an Immigrant" on Yandex.Zen
+"Alphabet of an immigrant" on Yandex.Zen

 ForumDaily is not responsible for the content of blogs and may not share the views of the author.
 If you want to become a column author, send your materials to firstname.lastname@example.org